unknown-01-hacker/QueerAIAdvance/README.md

 All other credits mentioned on top of scripts

-Anything missing kindly let us know at [Daisy Support](https://t.me/DaisySupport_Official) or simply submit a pull request on the readme.
+Anything missing kindly let us know at [Queer ♕︎](https://t.me/QueerAIBotSupport) or simply submit a pull request on the readme.

-# Daisy X the telegram Bot Project
+# Queer ♕︎ the telegram Bot Project
-DaisyX-v2.0 (Base AioGram)
+Queer ♕︎ (Base AioGram)

 ## Contributors